graysonriffe/NFRev1/docs/pages/2_tutorial.md

 your state's [update function](@ref nf::Gamestate::update).

 To allow a translate unit to use the engine, you must include `NothinFancy.h`.
-This header contains every class and function.
+This header contains every class and function you will need.

 @section createConfigTut Creating a Config